 The mosaic likely decorated one of the oldest Christian prayer halls in Megiddo, a city located in Canaan.

-In the 1940s, this site of ancient worship became buried under a newly built maximum-security prison, where it remained for nearly 60 years.
+In the 1940s, this site of ancient worship was buried under a newly built maximum-security prison, where it remained for nearly 60 years.
+Then, in 2005, archaeologists accidentally rediscovered it.

 "They were wanting to do some construction, and whenever you do construction in Israel, you have to do a salvage archeological dig to make sure that you're not constructing over something significant," Duke explained.